 Information on our supervisors and their areas of research expertise, please refer to:

 Once your application has been submitted, it will be received and reviewed by the relevant Faculty.
-You will then go through the Faculty recruitment process and informed of their decision.

 (Where there are delays in the applicants funding, visa application, ATAS certificate, the University will offer the next available start date).